ismntr/tweet-temizleme/README.md

 > 🇹🇷 **Türkçe için aşağıya kaydırın / Scroll down for Turkish**

-**Tweet-Temizleme** is a swipeable tweet deleter mobile app that helps you clean up your Twitter/X timeline.
+**Tweet-Temizleme** is a swipeable tweet deleter mobile app that helps you clean up your Twitter/X profile.
 It connects to a browser extension on your PC to sync your tweets and lets you swipe left to delete or right to keep them.

 ## ✨ Features